codedreams/trust/README.md

 Some templating solutions in the clojure community require you to manually escape output.
 I think manually escaping each value can lead to costly mistakes.
-My solution, while not automatic, provides a less error prone way of enjoying a safe application.
+My solution, while not automatic, provides a less error prone way of enjoying a safer application.

 ## License

 Copyright © 2013

-Distributed under the Eclipse Public License, the same as Clojure.# Trust
+Distributed under the Eclipse Public License, the same as Clojure.